implydata/druid-query-toolkit/.changeset/lazy-emus-explain.md

 ---
-'druid-query-toolkit': patch
+'druid-query-toolkit': minor
 ---

-Accept AbortSignal in query executor
+- Switch to AbortSignal in query executor
+- Use a single object parameter in query executor